Ekkehard-Schulze/precision-temperature-logger/README.md

-Precision temperature SD-card logger for laboratory use
+Precision temperature logger for laboratory use
 ========================================================
+This logger writes a text file with data and timestamp to a SD-Card.
 We provide hardware design files, firmware, and a script for graphical data analysis and statistics. \
 Multiple loggers have served various laboratory applications for